China stocks fall as domestic demand still under pressure; HK shares also down

 ** Chinese stocks were still under pressure after the media reported that the country is considering creating a state-backed stabilization fund to shore up confidence in its equity markets.

-** While most sectors declined, banking stocks rose 1.4% after Beijing's state fund bought shares of the country's "Big Four" lenders.
+** While most sectors declined, banking stocks held up well, after Beijing's state fund bought shares of the country's "Big Four" lenders.

-** Tech stocks traded in Hong Kong slipped 3.2%, following a sharp decline in their American Depositary Receipts (ADRs) in New York.
-JD.com slumped 12.1%.
+** Tech stocks traded in Hong Kong slumped 3.5%, their largest daily loss in nearly two months, following a sharp decline in their American Depositary Receipts (ADRs) in New York.